14islands/14islands-com-v2/README.md

 Running
 ==================
-- `grunt serve` to run the site in develpment mode at [localhost:9000](http://localhost:9000) to see it.
+- `grunt serve` to run the site in development mode at [localhost:9000](http://localhost:9000) to see it.

 Tested with ruby version 2.2.0.